 Connecting with your teen thru books

-But, even if books have not been the center of your family dynamic, it’s not too late to start.
+Building a family culture around books is something that can make it easy to connect with your kid or teen.Even if books have not been the center of your family dynamic, it’s not too late to start.

 Some easy ways to connect with your teenager thru books include: